Example

 }

-const struct opendal_operator_ptr * opendal_operator_new(const char *scheme, const struct opendal_operator_options *options)
+struct opendal_result_operator_new opendal_operator_new(const char *scheme, const struct opendal_operator_options *options)

 Construct an operator based on scheme and options

-struct opendal_result_read opendal_operator_blocking_read(const struct opendal_operator_ptr *ptr, const char *path)
+struct opendal_result_read opendal_operator_read(const struct opendal_operator *op, const char *path)

 void opendal_bytes_free(struct opendal_bytes *ptr)